Personal Finance·10 min read

 The FDIC says deposit insurance covers checking accounts, savings accounts, money market deposit accounts, and CDs at FDIC-insured banks.
 The standard amount is $250,000 per depositor, per insured bank, for each account ownership category.

-If you use a federally insured credit union instead of a bank, the NCUA says share insurance is automatic and generally covers individual accounts up to $250,000, with separate rules for joint and retirement accounts.
+If you use a federally insured credit union instead of a bank, the NCUA says share insurance is automatic and generally covers share draft accounts, share savings accounts, and similar deposits up to $250,000, with separate rules for joint and retirement accounts.

-That means the core safety question is not really checking versus savings.
+That means the main safety question is not "checking or savings?"
 It is:

 What is the best setup for most people?